Yossari4n/SolarSystem/README.md

 LEFT SHIFT to move faster

-1, 2, 3, 4 keys to change time flow
+1, 2, 3, 4 to change time flow

-0 to puase time
+SPACE to puase time